Updated by Max Dana

 What are membership units?
 What rights do they represent?

 Membership units are similar to stock in a corporation.
 They represent your interest as a member of ArtsPool LLC.
 Under the LLC Operating Agreement, the membership units you will receive have no economic value.
-They represent only the right to vote for members of the Governance Committees of ArtsPool LLC.
+They represent only the right to vote for representatives on the Steering Committee of ArtsPool LLC or in general member elections as determined by the Steering Committee or ArtsPool LLC’s operating agreement and bylaws.

 How many membership units will I get?